 15 tips for designing a great country home

-Today’s needs, tomorrow’s changes and even resale appeal need to be taken into account when designing the rooms in your home.
+Today’s needs, tomorrow’s changes, and resale appeal need to be taken into account when designing the rooms in your home.

 Words: Sara Gerard